Financial Aid at Eastman

 - You notify Eastman’s Financial Aid Office that you are eligible and applying for veteran’s educational benefits.

 What documentation does the Financial Aid Office need from me to process my veteran’s educational benefits?

-Dependent of Veteran: a photocopy of approved Transfer of Educational Benefit (TEB) from your parent AND a photocopy of your VA Certificate of Eligibility sent to you by the DVA.
+Dependent of Veteran: a copy of approved Transfer of Educational Benefit (TEB) from your parent AND a copy of your Certificate of Eligibility sent to you by the VA.

 Whom do I call about the status of my educational benefits claim?

 Contact VA at 1-888-442-4551 to speak with an Educational Case Manager.

 Yellow Ribbon Program

 The Eastman School of Music does participate in the Yellow Ribbon Program, which is a joint partnership with the US Department of Veterans Affairs (Yellow Ribbon Scholarship) and the Eastman School of Music (Eastman Pledge Scholarship).
 For an overview of the program, please visit the VA Website.